marcellov7/cordova-media-session/README.md

 - `onPlaybackStart`: Fired when playback starts
 - `onPlaybackEnd`: Fired when playback ends
-- `onSkipForward`: Fired when the user presses the next track button
+- `onSkipForward`: Fired when the user skips to the next track
-- `onSkipBackward`: Fired when the user presses the previous track button
+- `onSkipBackward`: Fired when the user skips to the previous track

 ## Requirements